Thorne Head Preserve: Overlook Trail

-The Overlook Trail runs roughly north from the trailhead and ends at the 'Mushroom Cap', a stone sculpture approximately a 10-minute walk (0.5 miles/0.8km).
+The Overlook Trail runs roughly north from the trailhead and ends at the 'Mushroom Cap', a stone sculpture approximately a 10-minute walk (0.5 miles/0.8 km).
 This trail intersects at various points with The Narrows Trail, The Ridge Runner Trail, The Old Ferry Road Trail and the Mushroom Cap Trail.
 There are also two short connecting trails known as The Sunset Loop and The Pond Connector.
 This trail is wide, and constructed of crushed stone/gravel underfoot.